Welcome to Clifton Medical practice Online

 The practice will be closed from 12 noon on the following afternoons for staff training.

 Evening and weekend appointments now available!

 Patients registered at this practice can now access additional routine appointments at our new city centre NHS service, GP+ Nottingham City.
 Speak to our reception team to book.

 PLEASE NOTE THE PRACTICE IS NOW OPEN FROM 8 AM - MONDAY TO FRIDAY

 Please see opening hours' section for more details of our opening hours and who to contact when we are closed.

 We will also be offering appointments from 7 am to 8 am Wednesday mornings from 3 July 2019.
 Please contact reception to book in the usual way.

-We currently have a vacancy for a part time, temporary receptionist to cover maternity leave.
+We currently have a vacancy for a Practice Nurse and Practice Receptionist.
 Please see our vacancies section for further details.

 (Site updated 24/09/2021)